By: Javier Encinas, PE | April 16, 2019

 Concrete / Masonry Wall Design

-Now ASDIP CONCRETE includes the design of masonry bearing walls subject to out of plane loads per the latest codes.
+Now ASDIP CONCRETE 4 release includes the design of masonry bearing walls subject to out of plane loads per the latest codes.
 You can switch between concrete / masonry wall just with a click.
 Now the bearing walls can be either one or two-story high.
 Multiple load types can be specified, with or without eccentricity, to model the common situation of typical commercial and warehouse-type buildings.
 The software will magnify the moments due to slenderness effects.
 The generated interaction diagram will show the wall capacity for the full range of combined loads.

 Click to enlarge